In this article we’re going to be discussing Creative Commons licenses and what defines ‘Commercial’ use of royalty free music.

-When contacted about breach of copyright, they claimed their use was totally legal, the podcasts were Non-Commercial and not considered a Derivative.
+When contacted about breach of copyright, they claimed their use was totally legal.
+The believed the podcasts were Non-Commercial and not considered a Derivative.
 I was pretty angry to be honest, and immediately got a solicitor involved.
 The media company had no ground to stand on.
-Podcasts are a Derivative work if they include your music and it’s being talked over, faded, edited etc. Commercial use includes these companies creating content using your music… as they are a media company whose job is to provide content, of course then these podcasts using my music illegally, adds to their content and feeds their ‘brand ‘
+Podcasts are a Derivative work if they include your music and it’s being talked over, faded, edited etc. Commercial use includes these companies creating content using your music.
+They are a media company, they provide content.
+Naturally, these podcasts using my music illegally add to their content and feed their ‘brand’.

 Ultimately, what CC license an artist releases their music under is up to them.
 I am just much more comfortable having more control and clearer guidelines over the use of my tracks.
 I am also sure I pick up work that may be lost under another CC license that allows ‘Non-Commercial’ use due to people’s misunderstanding of that term.